-Water Contamination Survival Planning for Seniors: Safe Drinking Water During Emergencies
+Water Contamination Survival Planning for Seniors: Safe Water After Floods, Spills, and Outages

 Flooding and chemical spills can contaminate rural and public water supplies.
 Damaged treatment plants or failing infrastructure can also contaminate public water supplies.
 When that happens, tap water may become unsafe to drink, cook with, or even brush your teeth with.